nighthawkcoders/spring-idea/README.md

 ![](https://github.com/nighthawkcoders/spring-idea/blob/master/assets/puttyauth.png)

-# Instruction on deploying Spring/Java Jar file to Raspberry Pi OS or AWS EC2 Ubuntu
+# Instruction on deploying Spring/Java Jar file to Raspberry Pi OS or Ubuntu (AWS or RPi)
 Background.
 Java is its own server.
 A Java program runs servlets, aka the Java-enabled web server.
 Servlets work on the server-side.
 Servlets are capable of handling complex requests obtained from web server.

-First you need to install Java on your OS.
-The default as of this writing is OpenJDK 11 for both Raspberry Pi OS and Ubuntu.

-    pi@raspberrypi:~ $ sudo apt update; sudo apt upgrade pi@raspberrypi:~ $ sudo apt install default-jdk
+To run this project you will need Java, SQLite3, MongoDB.
+Look for instructions at bottom of this page

 ## Move JAR file to your deployment host with sftp (secure file transfer protocol).
-This procedure shows an option for JAR file from MacOS to Ubuntu on AWS
+This procedure shows an option for JAR file from MacOS to Ubuntu on AWS.

     MacBook-Pro-2:~ sftp -i ~/.ssh/ec2spring.pem ubuntu@52.34.146.159
     Connected to ubuntu@52.34.146.159.